Helen Keller International: Vitamin A supplementation

 Vitamin A deficiency causes blindness and increases mortality rate for young children and women.
 The deficiency can be prevented with two doses of high potency vitamin A capsules every year.
 With the cost of providing the capsules at $1 per person per year, vitamin A supplementation is a cost-efficient initiative.

-HKI started the vitamin A supplementation project in Bangladesh in 1978.
+Helen Keller started the vitamin A supplementation project in Bangladesh in 1978.
 Its partnership with the GOB began in 1982.
 The Bangladesh Nutritional Blindness Study was conducted, and it indicated that there was a high prevalence of vitamin A deficiency.
 By 2005, vitamin A deficiency among children 12 to 59 months, as measured by prevalence of night blindness, has decreased to 0.04% from 3.76% in 1982.

 Leadership

-Kathy Spahn is President and Chief Executive Officer, joining in March 2005.
-Prior to Helen Keller International, Spahn was President and Executive Director of Orbis, a global non-profit organization dedicated to the prevention and treatment of blindness in the developing world.